 For Day to Day School Work, Celeron is Good

-If your school work involves researching on the net, writing reports, correspondence with your friends and teachers, attending an online teaching session, then a Celeron can work quite fine AS LONG AS you are only performing a single task at a time.
+Suppose your school work involves researching on the net, writing reports, correspondence with friends and teachers, and attending an online teaching session.
+In that case, a Celeron can work quite OK AS LONG AS you are only performing one task at a time.

-Multitasking of any kind can put a strain on the Celeron CPUs ESPECIALLY on the laptop-based Celeron CPUs i.e the N4020.
+Multitasking can strain the Celeron CPUs, ESPECIALLY on the laptop-based Celeron CPUs, i.e., the N4020.

-The CPU demands for browsers and the MS office is quite low fortunately which is what most students need for their school work anways.
+Fortunately, the CPU demands for browsers and MS office are pretty low, which most students need for school work.

-Celeron Can Easily Meet Web-Browser and MS Office Requirement
+Celeron Can Easily Meet Web-Browser and MS Office Requirements

-A web-browser and MS Office are the tools of the trade for any student from kindergarten all the way to high school.
+A web browser and MS Office are the tools of the trade for any student from kindergarten to high school.

 Let’s see if the Celeron CPUs have the juice to meet the requirements of these popular apps.

-FireFox web browser, for instance, requires a Pentium 4 processor that supports SSE2 instruction set at the minimum.
-In other words, it requires a single core Intel Pentium 4 processor released more than two decades ago (code-named Williamette)!
+Firefox web browser, for instance, requires a Pentium 4 processor that supports SSE2 instruction set at the minimum.
+In other words, it requires a single-core Intel Pentium 4 processor released over two decades ago (code-named Willamette)!

 It is also what you do on a Microsoft Office app that would determine if a Celeron CPU is good enough for you.

-If you just write reports and essays on Microsoft Word or perform basic calculations on Microsoft Excel, then a Celeron CPU would suffice.
+A Celeron CPU would suffice if you just wrote reports and essays on Microsoft Word or performed basic calculations on Microsoft Excel.

 Celeron is Sufficient for Video Conferencing Apps

-For your online study sessions on Zoom or Skype, Celeron can be quite sufficient.
+Celeron can be sufficient for your online study sessions on Zoom or Skype.

 Abysmal Multitasking – Lags Can be Frustrating

-The biggest criticism for Intel Celeron stems from the fact that it simply cannot multitask.
+The most significant criticism of Intel Celeron is that it simply cannot multitask.

-For instance, if you have multiple browser windows open at the same time, then this CPU can start to show its limits.
+For instance, if you have multiple browser windows open simultaneously, then this CPU can start to show its limits.

 Also, try not to have too many background application running.